glassjames/GottaLearnFast/README.md

 # GottaLearnFast

-A reinforcement trained agent that can complete Sonic The Hedgehog™ for the SEGA Genesis.
+A reinforcement trained agent tasked with completing Sonic The Hedgehog™ for the SEGA Genesis.
 Built with Python, NEAT-Python, and OpenAI Gym Retro.

 ![](GottaLearnFastClip.gif)